 It is not recommended to try to grow Indian Paint and other Lithodora species from seeds but to take cuttings in the middle of summer, or to purchase plants from a garden centre.

 Lithodora should preferably grow in a sunny (will be ok in a partially shaded) part of the garden, and has a preference for an acidic soil that is moist and well drained.
-They should be planted from 20 cm (small Lithodora species) to 45 cm (large Lithodora plant varieties) apart.
+They should be planted from 20 cm (8 inches; small Lithodora species) to 45 cm (18 inches; large Lithodora plant varieties) apart.